Mburnand-tech/Burnet/README.md

 - It is a Reddit-inspired topical discussion site with a scrollable and responsive display that allows users to like articles and comments and post comments on articles.
 - The front end is built using React, with Axios for making API requests and MUI for styled components.

+- Additional features include:
+  - filter bar
+  - account logging in
+  - colour theme switch
-- Additional features include a filter bar, account logging in, colour theme switch, scroll to top button and delete comments functionality.
+  - scroll to top button
+  - leave & delete comments functionality.

 You can try out a live version of the app here:
 ### [Website](https://burnet-news.netlify.app/)